mikemajara/notion-cms/packages/notion-cms/docs/01-getting-started.md

    - Create a new integration
    - Copy the "Internal Integration Token"
    - Share your databases with the integration
-3. **A Notion database** - this will be your data source
+3. **A Notion database** - this will be your main data source

+> [!TIP]
+> This library is compatible with Notion's latest **breaking** change in their API
+> which makes a database just a reference or store for multiple databases.
+> Read more about this in their [FAQs: Version 2025-09-03](https://developers.notion.com/docs/upgrade-faqs-2025-09-03)

 ## Quick Start

 ### Step 1: Generate TypeScript Types

 First, generate TypeScript types from your Notion database.
-This is similar to running `prisma generate` or running migrations in Drizzle.
+This is similar to running `prisma generate` or running introspection in Drizzle.

 ```bash
 npx notion-cms generate \